claytondukes/deepview-mcp/README.md

 4. Reload MCP servers configuration

 ### Available Tools

-The server provides one tool:
+The server provides two MCP tools:

-1. `deepview`: Ask a question about the codebase
+1. **`deepview`**: Analyze codebase content with AI
    - Required parameter: `question` - The question to ask about the codebase
    - Optional parameter: `codebase_file` - Path to a codebase file to load before querying

+2. **`list_codebase_files`**: List available codebase files
+   - No parameters required
+   - Returns all available codebase files in the mounted directories

 ## Preparing Your Codebase